drumforgod82/azure-resume/README.md

 # azure-resume
-This is my azure resumet, following ACG project video
+This is my azure resume, following ACG project video